 Color and characteristics:

-Although they are members of the aster family (Asteraceae), the flowers bear little resemblance.
-Instead of individual daisy-like flowers, goldenrods produce clusters of tiny yellow or gold florets, some in the form of broad and nearly flat-topped corymbs and others cascading in feathery panicles from arching stems.
+Although members of the aster family (Asteraceae), goldenrod flowers bear little resemblance.
+Instead of individual daisy-like flowers (ray flowers), goldenrods produce clusters of tiny yellow or gold florets, some in the form of broad and nearly flat-topped corymbs and others cascading in feathery panicles from arching stems.
 Some varieties, such as Solidago sphacelata ‘Golden Fleece’, also have attractive semi-evergreen foliage that extends the season of interest.

 - Deer resistant.